sanyam83/CRNN-Text-Recognition-using-synthetic-images/log.md

 3. Edited Data to remove or ignore spaces for model as well as prediction.

 4.Also, updated Image_Generator.py in crnn directory to convert texts to labels.

+# Day 7
+1. Ran model for 100 epochs with batch size of 128, accuracy of model was not good.

+2. Ran model for 100 epochs, this time with batch size of 64, got accuracy of 71% and loss = 0.6

+3.Created a REST API using flask .